Measuring Within and Between Group Inequality in Early-Life Mortality Over Time: A Bayesian Approach with Application to India: Modeling of Early Life Mortality Risk in India

-Looking at the median of $\pi_i$ by wealth quintile we find that the mortality rate by quintile is: lowest quintile .08; second .07; middle .05; fourth .04; highest .03, which shows that the mortality rate is almost 3 times higher than the poorest group compared to the richest.
+Looking at the median of $\pi_i$ by wealth quintile we find that the mortality rate is: lowest quintile .08; second .07; middle .05; fourth .04; highest .03, which shows that the mortality rate is almost 3 times higher than the poorest group compared to the richest.
 However, these calculations ignore within-group variability.
 Figure \ref{wealthquintile} shows box plots of posterior means $\EEE[\pi_{i}|Y]$ of mortality risk for every infant in our data, by wealth quintile, where $Y$ denotes the entire data set.
 By contrast with the means by quintile, figure \ref{wealthquintile} shows that the distribution of mortality risk is highly variable within each wealth quintile.
 For example, 10\% of births from the two lowest quintiles have mortality risk higher than 12\% and 30\% of births from other wealth quintiles have higher mortality risk that the $.08$ median mortality risk among the poor.
 This suggests that summaries such as means hide useful information and that quantifying individual mortality risk is necessary.

-We quantify how much of the changes in ELM over time can be explained by the multiplicative adjustment.
+We quantify how much of the changes in infant mortality over time can be explained by the multiplicative adjustment.
 We use 1975 as the comparison year to compare against each subsequent year $1976, \ldots, 1995$.
 In figure \ref{multiplicative} we use KL (left) and $L_1$ (right) divergence measures to compare differences in the distributions year $t$ versus 1975, with (lower dotted curve) and without (upper solid curve) the multiplicative median adjustment.
 Bands are pointwise 95\% posterior intervals.
 The differences between the baseline year and the other years are close to zero after the adjustment and do not grow larger with time.
 The overall distribution of mortality risk in India grows increasingly different from the baseline distribution in 1975, yet these changes can mostly be explained by a parsimonious multiplicative shift.
+This suggests that the primary change in risk is due to improvements in the intercept and any changes in covariates had countervailing changes in other covariates.